Gary Hooper (Paralympian): Background

 Hooper was born on 11 February 1939 in Sydney.
 He never knew his biological father, and lived with his stepfather.
 He grew up near Newcastle in Toronto.

 He contracted polio at the age of eleven, and lost the use of both his legs.
 At 16, he attended a live-in rehabilitation centre at the former naval base in Jervis Bay, where he learned a range of trade crafts, including metalwork, woodwork and leatherwork.
 All students at the centre were encouraged to become as physically fit as possible.
 After the centre was moved to the Mount Wilga Rehabilitation Hospital in Hornsby, Hooper became involved in wheelchair sport competitions and was successful from the outset.

 Hooper trained to become a bookbinder and worked for 25 years at the Newcastle Public Library.
 He volunteered as the welfare officer for the Foundation for the Disabled in Newcastle.
 He retired from the Newcastle Public Library in April 1983, 25 years to the day after he commenced, due to ill health following several motor vehicle accidents.
 Later, he also worked as a public speaker and accessibility consultant.

 During Hooper's sporting career, athletes contributed significantly to the cost of attending international sporting events.
 The contribution was often more than could be afforded by individuals and Hooper was the beneficiary of fundraising efforts by his local community.
 In 1970, the Hamilton Apex Club launched an appeal which raised $1,490 to send Hooper to the Commonwealth Paraplegic Games in Edinburgh after efforts by the Swansea-Belmont Surf Club and the Toronto Leagues Club fell short of the required amount and Hooper was about to withdraw from the team.

 In 1964, he married Janice, who was a librarian at the Newcastle Public Library.
 They had two sons – Sean and Glen.

 Hooper died on 13 August 2025 at Manning Base Hospital, Taree, New South Wales, near his home in Tuncurry, at the age of 86.

 Career

-Throughout his career, Hooper was a prodigious winner of titles at all levels and across a range of sports.
+Throughout his career, Hooper won titles at all levels and across a range of sports.
 At the 1966 New South Wales Paraplegic Championships he won 11 titles in events in athletics, fencing and swimming and also competed in table tennis and snooker.
 At the 1968 Australian Paraplegic Games he won 14 medals, including 10 gold medals, in athletics, fencing, swimming and weightlifting.